Microsoft Project: Features

 The project creates budgets based on assignment work and resource rates.
-As resources are assigned to tasks and assignment work estimated, the program calculates the cost, equal to the work times the rate, which rolls up to the task level and then to any summary tasks and finally to the project level.
-Resource definitions (people, equipment and materials) can be shared between projects using a shared resource pool.
-Each resource can have its own calendar, which defines what days and shifts a resource is available.
-Resource rates are used to calculate resource assignment costs which are rolled up and summarized at the resource level.
-Each resource can be assigned to multiple tasks in multiple plans and each task can be assigned multiple resources, and the application schedules task work based on the resource availability as defined in the resource calendars.
-All resources can be defined in label without limit.
+As resources are assigned to tasks and the work is estimated, the program calculates the cost, which equals the work times the rate.
+This calculation rolls up to the task level, then to any summary tasks, and finally to the project level.
+Resource definitions (including people, equipment, and materials) can be shared between projects through a shared resource pool.
+Each resource can have its own calendar, which defines the days and shifts during which a resource is available.
+Resource rates are used to calculate resource assignment costs, which are rolled up and summarized at the resource level.
+Each resource can be assigned to multiple tasks in multiple plans, and each task can be assigned multiple resources.
+The application schedules task work based on the resource availability as defined in the resource calendars.
+All resources can be defined in a label without limit.
 Therefore, it cannot determine how many finished products can be produced with a given amount of raw materials.
-This makes Microsoft Project unsuitable for solving problems of available materials constrained production.
+This makes Microsoft Project unsuitable for solving problems of constrained production due to available materials.
 Additional software is necessary to manage a complex facility that produces physical goods.

-The application creates critical path schedules, and critical chain and event chain methodology third-party add-ons also are available.
+The application creates critical path schedules, and critical chain and event chain methodology third-party add-ons are also available.
 Schedules can be resource leveled, and chains are visualized in a Gantt chart.
-Additionally, Microsoft Project can recognize different classes of users.
+Additionally, Microsoft Project can recognize different user classes.
 These different classes of users can have differing access levels to projects, views, and other data.
-Custom objects such as calendars, views, tables, filters, and fields are stored in an enterprise global which is shared by all users.
+Custom objects such as calendars, views, tables, filters, and fields are stored in an enterprise global, which is shared by all users.

-Editions

-As of 2021, Project is available in two editions, Standard and Professional; both editions are available either as 32 or 64-bit options.
+As of 2021, the Project is available in two editions: Standard and Professional.
+Both editions are available in either 32-bit or 64-bit options.
 The Professional edition includes all the features of the Standard version, plus more features like team collaboration tools and the ability to connect to Microsoft Project Server.